section-engineering-education/engineering-education/content/articles/a-beginners-guide-on-how-to-become-a-blockchain-developer/index.md

 ### Wrapping Up

-In this article, I have explained how you can become a blockchain developer and take advantage of this incredibly scarce and lucrative field.
-It is wrong to assume that just because you have no prior coding experience, that this is not for you.
-Blockchain development is a skill you master over time.
-Just follow this guide and continuously try and practice.
-With blockchain development, practice makes perfect.
+In this article, I have explained how you can become a blockchain developer and take advantage of this lucrative field.
+It is wrong to assume that since you may have no prior coding experience, this niche is not for you.
+As with any skill, blockchain development is mastered over time.
+This guide gives a starting point.
+However, it is your responsibility to continuously learn, try and practice.
+As they say, practice makes perfect.